rossigee/backups/README.md

 Example configuration
 ---------------------

-IMPORTANT: This configuration file will contain sensitive information.
+IMPORTANT: The configuration file may contain sensitive information.
 Be sure to keep it somewhere safe, with suitable permissions.

-No assumptions are made as to where to store the configuration file.
-It is specified as a command line argument, so different configurations can be run at different times on the same server, for flexibity.
-In most cases, there is only one config file per server, and I tend to just use '/etc/backups.cfg'.
+For flexibility, configuration variables are read first from environment variables, and can be overridden by settings in the configuration file provided at runtime.
+The configuration file location is specified as a command line argument, so different configurations can be run at different times on the same backup server, for different data at different times.

-The configuration file needs to contain a common configuration block that defines the bits that are not specific to a particular source, destination or notification.
+The configuration file may contain a 'defaults' block that defines various values that are shared by, or not specific to a particular source, destination or notification.
+Where specified, these will override the environment variable for that setting.

 ```
 [defaults]